xylemwebdev/site-test/exampleSite/content/howtosubmit.md

   Submit away!
 Multiple submissions of all kinds of art — visual, written, recorded — are welcome, but please limit yourself to 5 submissions.

-  For written work, please submit in one of the following formats: .docx / .doc  / .rtf
+  For written work, please submit in one of the following formats: .docx / .doc  / .rtf.
 For artwork, please submit in one of the following formats: .jpg / .tiff
 about:
   enable: true
   title: Who we're looking for